Behavioral Intervention Team

 - Other relevant information as deemed appropriate to assure the safety of the University community.

-The Threat Assessment Team consists of University personnel with expertise in human resources/employee assistance, law enforcement/threat assessment/tactical applications, University operations, medical knowledge, social equity, and student affairs.
+The Behavioral Intervention Team consists of University personnel with expertise in human resources/employee assistance, law enforcement/threat assessment/tactical applications, University operations, medical knowledge, social equity, and student affairs.
 A collaborative process to assess threats will be used, and, depending on the situation, personnel with areas of specialization/responsibility may be called upon to assist the team.
 Other individuals may also be consulted as needed such as a faculty member who has a concern about a student, a counseling psychologist to share expertise, and/or a manager who has information concerning an employee.

 The team will meet on an emergency basis as well as on a regular bi-weekly schedule to review reports brought forward by faculty, staff, and students concerning disruptive, inappropriate, and/or threatening behavior.
-All information received by or related to the activities of the TAT@MU will be maintained by the Associate Vice President.
-This information will be treated as confidential among and between members of the TAT@MU, will be protected in accordance with FERPA and other applicable laws and administrative rules, and will be released only as required by law or permitted by law under exigent circumstances.
+All information received by or related to the activities of the team will be maintained by the Associate Vice President.
+This information will be treated as confidential among and between members of BIT, will be protected in accordance with FERPA and other applicable laws and administrative rules, and will be released only as required by law or permitted by law under exigent circumstances.